GeraldIr/xet/README.md

 Creates an empty `.xet` if it does not already exist.

-Any xet command will use the `.xet` file in the immediate directory, unless the  `-g, --global` flag is set, then the global  `.xet` file will be used instead.
+Any xet command will use the `.xet` file in the immediate directory, if there is no local `.xet` the global  `.xet` file will be used instead.
+You can force the usage of the global `.xet` using the `-g, --global` flag.

 ```sh
 xet edit